 However, most homes do not get enough natural light for healthy seedling development.
 So, for the best results, I recommend supplementing with artificial lights.

-That depends on the type of seeds.
-Some need light for germination, while others do not.
+Whether germinating seeds need light or not depends on the type of seed.
+Some need light in order to germinate, while others do not.
 Always check the packet for details, or research the specific varieties before planting them.

 Adequate lighting is extremely important for success with seedlings, and it will give them a healthy start to life.
 Plus you’ll find that it makes your job much easier, with less waste and frustration.